software-composition-analysis/fosdem-2021-devroom/README.md

 tricks and demo or present our FOSS tools to colloborate towards a better SCA FOSS toolchain.

 ### Call for Proposals

 We are interested in all kinds of presentations about SCA-related topics using Free and Open Source software.
 Some of the topics include in no particular order:

+* OSS SCA tools producing a software bill-of-material:
   * Code origin detection techniques
   * Code matching and related code similarity detection
   * Static or dynamic binary analysis for provenance and origin
   * Source code analysis for provenance and origin
   * Package and project metadata collection
   * App and distro dependencies discovery
   * Container and related whole-distro analysis
+* OSS SCA tools consuming a software bill-of-material:
   * License and copyright detection and analysis
   * Open data for SCA (packages, vulnerabilities, licenses, etc.)
   * Packages and projects quality metrics
-* Various data formats for SCA such as package manifests and SBOM
   * Vulnerability detection and related security analysis
   * License and security compliance and policies
+* Various data formats for SCA such as package manifests and SBOM
-* New or existing FOSS tool demo for any of the above
+* New or existing **FOSS tool demo** for any of the above

 ### About the organizers

 Last year we organized a fringe meeting on the day before FOSDEM 2020 and this was well attended with over 50 participants.

 We are seasoned open source developers that maintain a few popular SCA-related tools and projects and want to ensure that all FOSS developers in that domain